DragonProgrammer/Graphics-Class/README.md

 **image5.txt

-  This is a series of crosed line of 2 diferent colors with the partitions they create filled in with different colors.
+  This is a square of squares, with each quatrant being a different color.

  ![Alt text](image5.jpg)

  **image6.txt